 Insectary design

-Figure 2 shows a plan of the insectary used in Brazil at Biofábrica Moscamed Brasil.
+Figure 2 shows a plan of the insectary used at Biofábrica Moscamed in Brasil.

 Temperature of all rooms was 26°C (± 2°C) with a relative humidity approximately 70 - 80% and a 12:12 hour light:dark cycle using fluorescent light strips.